apache/guacamole-manual/src/custom-protocols.md

-the size of the user's browser window (which is provided by the user during the [Guacamole protocol handshake](guacamole-protocol-handshake), or even updated when the window size changes (provided by the user via ["size" instructions](size-event-instruction)), we won't be doing that here for simplicity's sake:
+the size of the user's browser window (which is provided by the user during the [Guacamole protocol handshake](guacamole-protocol-handshake), or even updated when the window size changes (provided by the user via ["size" instructions](client-size-instruction)), we won't be doing that here for simplicity's sake:

 ```c